Corporate Governance

 The Company has adopted Three Committees system (a company with nominating committee, etc.) as an institutional design in order to supervise management through the following (1) and (2).

-1. (1)Making swift and decisive decisions by having the Board of Directors assign wide-ranging authority to Corporate Executive Officers and clarifying the division of the duties among Corporate Executive Officers
+1. (1)Making swift and decisive decisions by having the Board of Directors assign wide-ranging authority to Corporate Executive Officers (Shikkoyaku) and clarifying the division of the duties among Corporate Executive Officers (Shikkoyaku)

 The Company believes that these approaches, together with a strengthened corporate governance system which emphasizes transparency, mobility and efficiency will lead to the sustainable improvement of the corporate value.